KeldOelykke/FailFast/README.md

 If the checker-call returns false, no contract has been started and the failer method will - and should not - be called.
 This is the cheap outcome, where no new instances are needed.

 If the checker-call asserts, a contract is started and ended by the expensive failer-call.
-The failer-call throws an exception with a message format "%s: Object '%s' is null.".
-With an arguments mapping ("fu0, fu1") the 2 failer arguments supplied the failer-call a FailFastException is thrown with the message "ObjectNullTest.testObjectNullFailNoMessage: Object 'referenceNull' is null. " (see https://github.com/KeldOelykke/FailFast/wiki/isObjectNull-&-failObjectNull).
+The failer-call throws a FailFastException with message "ObjectNullTest.testObjectNullFailNoMessage: Object 'referenceNull' is null. " (see https://github.com/KeldOelykke/FailFast/wiki/isObjectNull-&-failObjectNull).
+Each checker-failer pair is associated with an exception type, a message format and a message arguments mapping.
+The ObjectNull checker-failer pair is by default set to exception type FailFastException, message format "%s: Object '%s' is null." and arguments mapping "fu0, fu1" (meaning the 2 failer user arguments).

 Is this enough for you?
 Well, I don't know.
 Let's figure that one out together.
 Any feedback is appreciated.